bmc/mc-random-teleport/README.md

 * [Teleport Random Location](http://dev.bukkit.org/bukkit-plugins/teleport-random-location/)
 * [Random Location Teleporter](http://dev.bukkit.org/bukkit-plugins/randomlocationteleporter/)

 So, why implement yet another one?
-Two reasons, primarily:
+Several reasons:

 * I don't like the apparent lack of real randomness in the other plugins.
   (They revisit the same areas too often.)
 This plugin attempts to be